IFRC-Secretariat/Property-Data-Scraper/README.md

 # Web scrape data from Polish property sites

 ## Introduction
 This project is for pulling data from Polish property sites, to show information on the price and availability of residential properties in Poland.
+It was developed during the response to the Ukraine crisis to fill a gap in information on properties in Poland.

-Currently the sites included are:
+Currently the sites included for pulling data from are:

 - Domiporta: https://www.domiporta.pl/
 - Otodom: https://www.otodom.pl/